Are you stressed?

 How spending time with your fruit trees can reduce stress

 A lot of people are drawn to gardening intuitively.
 You just know that hanging out in your garden with your fruit trees makes you feel less stressed, even if you’re not sure exactly why.
-But there’s actually good science to back this feeling up.
+But there’s also good science to back this feeling up.

-Studies have shown that spending even two hours a week in nature substantially increases health and psychological wellbeing.
+Studies have shown that spending even two hours a week in nature substantially increases health and psychological well-being.
 This can be as simple as walking in the park or being in the bush.

 Gardeners and farmers alike have a feeling for the soil and know firsthand the restorative experience of working with it.